-Large, comfortable straps.
+Large, comfortable design.
 Solid build with durable carabiners that support up to 1,000 pounds.
 Compatible with almost any bar size.
 Lifetime guarantee.

 Expensive.
 Would probably be most appreciated by high-end fitness enthusiasts.